 Use business letter format when writing your letter and proofread carefully for typos, errors, or formatting issues.
 This is professional correspondence, so make sure it is polished.

 If time is of the essence, you might consider sending a resignation email instead of a letter.
 This will also provide proof that you sent your letter when you said you did, should there be any disagreement about timing later on.

 Keep It Brief

-- Don’t go into details.
 You might choose to mention that you are only leaving because you found an ideal job opportunity.
 However, do not feel the need to go into great detail.
-Keep your letter brief.

-- Express gratitude.
-This is a good chance to give thanks for the time you have worked at the company.
+Make sure to give thanks for the time you have worked at the company.
 Emphasize that you are only leaving because this new position is a perfect fit, not because you are unhappy with your current position.
-However, if you were unhappy with the company, do not complain or say anything negative in your letter.
-You want to maintain a good relationship with the employer; you never know when your paths will cross again.
+(If you were unhappy with the company, don’t mention it in your letter or say anything negative about your boss, co-workers, or clients.
+Keep it positive.)

-- Provide contact information.
-Include a non-company email address or another form of contact information that you want to include, so that your employer can get in touch with you.
+Include a non-company email address, so that your employer can get in touch with you.
 This is especially important if you are leaving right away.

 Resignation Letter Sample – Dream Job Offer

 Business City, NY 11710

 October 15, 2021